shopsys/monorepo-tools/project-base/docs/introduction/basics-about-model-architecture.md

-# Model Architecture of Shopsys Framework
+# Basics About Model Architecture

 In this article you will learn about [entities](#entity), [facades](#facade), [repositories](#repository), and [services](#service) and their mutual relations.